Natalie Butler’s Long Journey to Professional Basketball

 Butler’s waiver was approved and when asked what she wanted to get out of a fourth year of basketball Butler responded, “Just to prove to myself that I could play, as crazy as that sounds.”
 After facing a lot of adversity throughout her college career, she had let doubt creep in and had begun to wonder if she could still play at this level.

-When talking about how her head coach Nyla Milleson really cared about her as a person she said, “I needed to feel like I’m a person and that there’s a plan for me this year, and she kept telling me how she believed in me.”
+One thing Butler was looking forward to this season was working with Mason’s coaching staff.
+“I needed to feel like I’m a person and that there’s a plan for me this year, and she kept telling me how she believed in me.”

 Prior to the start of this season she looked at the A-10 rebounding record as a figure she’d never reach, but she did on Feb.
 21 against Dayton.
 Butler would go on to break the NCAA single-season rebounding record on March 16 against Stephen F. Austin.
 Her father reflected upon her accomplishment saying, “I just thought it was not humanly possible for her from where she was at, to break the NCAA record.”